Reliability in Azure Virtual Machines

 VMs are the fundamental compute unit in Azure, whether you provision the VMs yourself or use other Azure compute services that transparently provision and manage them for you.

-An individual VM is sometimes called a single instance VM.
+An individual VM is also known as a single instance VM.
 It runs on a specific host, which is a physical server.
 Most VMs share their host with other VMs.

-When you create your VMs, you can influence where your VMs run in the underlying infrastructure.
-Generally, you'll make your choices based on your requirements for reliability, latency, and isolation.
-Azure offers the following configuration options that affect the placement of your VMs:
+When you create your VMs, you can influence where they run within the underlying infrastructure.
+Typically, you make placement decisions based on your requirements for reliability, latency, and isolation.
+Azure provides several configuration options that affect how your VMs are placed.

 • Availability zone: Availability zones are physically separate groups of datacenters within each Azure region.
 In regions that support availability zones, you can select which zone the VM runs in.
-To learn more, see Availability zone support later in this article.
+For more information, see Availability zone support.

 • Availability sets: An availability set is a logical grouping of VMs that allows Azure to understand how your application is built to provide for redundancy and availability.

-When you use availability sets, you tell Azure to distribute a group of VMs across different fault domains.
-This distribution minimizes the risk of localized hardware failures by grouping virtual machines that share a common power source and network switch.
+When you use availability sets, Azure distributes a group of VMs across different fault domains.
+This distribution minimizes the risk of localized hardware failures by grouping VMs that share a common power source and network switch.

-• Dedicated hosts: You can use Azure Dedicated Hosts to provision your own physical server that runs one or more VMs, such as for strict compliance requirements.
+• Dedicated hosts: You can use Azure Dedicated Host to provision your own physical server that runs one or more VMs, such as for strict compliance requirements.
 However, when you provision a dedicated host, an outage in its datacenter can affect all of the VMs on that host.
-To achieve high reliability you might need to provision multiple dedicated hosts in different availability zones.
+To achieve high reliability, you might need to provision multiple dedicated hosts in different availability zones.

-If you're creating a set of VMs that perform similar functions, consider using virtual machine scale sets to create and manage the VMs as a group.
-Scale sets also provide more reliability options, such as spreading the VMs across multiple availability zones for you.
+If you create a set of VMs that perform similar functions, consider using Azure Virtual Machine Scale Sets to create and manage the VMs as a group.
+Scale sets also provide more reliability options, such as spreading the VMs across multiple availability zones.

-To learn more about availability for VMs, see Availability options for Azure Virtual Machines.
+For more information about availability for VMs, see Availability options for Virtual Machines.

 Transient faults